pojntfx/webnetes-book/src/reference/resources-yaml.md

     - 127.0.8.1:4206
 ```

 A arguments resource supplies the command line arguments for a [workload](#workload) and thus allows configuring your app without requiring interactivity and without re-compiling the binary.
+It has the following fields:

+- `argv`: An array of command-line arguments to pass to the workload

 ## Workload